 Arrive in Khiva and settle in the hotel.

 Day 3 - Khiva

-Archaeological findings testify that in the territory of present Khiva people have been living for two millennia.
-According to legend, the city of Khiva came into being after people discovered Kheivak well in the area of present Ichon-Qala (inner city) fortress.
+Archaeological findings testify that in the territory of the present Khiva people have been living for two millennia.
+According to legend, the city of Khiva came into being after people discovered Kheivak well in the area of the present Ichon-Qala (inner city) fortress.
 The name of Khiva is believed to be derived from the name of this ancient well.
-Being strategically located on the Volga branch of the Silk Road, Khiva was one of the three important trading centres of the area.
-In the 19th century, Khiva was a capital of Khiva Khanate, which hosted the most famous slave market on the Silk Road.
-At the present Khiva is one of the best preserved ancient cities in the region.
+Being strategically located on the Volga branch of the Silk Road, Khiva was one of the three important trading centers of the area.
+In the 19th century, Khiva was the capital of Khiva Khanate, which hosted the most famous slave market on the Silk Road.
+At present Khiva is one of the best-preserved ancient cities in the region.

 Start exploring UNESCO World Heritage site Ichon-Qala.
-Entering though the gates of walled Ichon-Qala fortress you will find yourself surrounded by beautiful medieval blue-tiled mosques, minarets and madrassas that is like stepping back in time to a scene from the Arabian nights.
-Wander through maze of twisted alleyways, bargain with locals on the market and view the town from the top of Kuhna-Ark citadel.
-Our today’s sightseeing tour includes visits to Mohammed Aminkhan Medressa, Kalta Minor minaret, Kuhna-Ark citadel, Juma Mosque, Tosh-Hovli palace, Pahlavon Makhmud Mausoleum (Khiva’s patron saint), Mohammed Rakhimkhon Medressa and minaret of Islom-Hoja
+Entering through the gates of the walled Ichon-Qala fortress you will find yourself surrounded by beautiful medieval blue-tiled mosques, minarets, and madrassas that are like stepping back in time to a scene from the Arabian nights.
+Wander through a maze of twisted alleyways, bargain with locals on the market and view the town from the top of Kuhna-Ark citadel.
+Our today’s sightseeing tour includes visits to Mohammed Aminkhan Medressa, Kalta Minor minaret, Kuhna-Ark citadel, Juma Mosque, Tosh-Hovli palace, Pahlavon Makhmud Mausoleum (Khiva’s patron saint), Mohammed Rakhimkhon Medressa, and minaret of Islom-Hoja